This post may contain affiliate links. Please refer to my privacy policy for more information.

 Instructions

 - Whisk together the egg yolk, cream and vanilla in a small bowl.
 Add the egg yolk mixture while pulsing.
-Pulse the mixture until it starts sticking together, forming large clumps.
-It's ok if there is still some flour that hasn't been fully incorporated.
+Pulse the mixture until it starts sticking together, forming large clumps and the dough is no longer dry, about 15 seconds.
+The dough should be quite crumbly with large clumps.1 large egg yolk, 2 teaspoons heavy cream, ½ teaspoon pure vanilla extract

-- Flatten dough into a disc, about an inch thick and wrap in cling film.
-Refrigerate for 45 minutes.
+- Turn the mixture out onto your work surface.
+With a light hand, form the dough into a ball.
+Flatten dough into a disc, about an inch thick and wrap in plastic wrap.
+Refrigerate for an hour.

-- Place your chilled dough on a lightly floured surface.
+- Place the chilled dough on a lightly floured surface.
 Let the dough sit for a 5-10 minutes until pliable.
-Roll out your dough into a 12" circle, about an ⅛ inch thick.
+Roll out the dough into a 11" circle, about an ⅛ inch thick.

 - Place the dough over your tart pan and quickly ease the dough into the pan.
 Avoid stretching the dough.
 Use the tips of your fingers to ensure the dough is flush with the bottom and sides of the pan.

-- Place the tart shell into the freezer for at least an hour.
+- Place the tart shell into the freezer for 30 minutes.
+Preheat the oven to 400F.

 - Place the tart shell into the oven and bake for 22-25 minutes.
-Carefully remove the foil and pie weights.
+Carefully remove the parchment and pie weights.

-- For partially baked shell, continue baking for 5 minutes more.
-Proceed to your recipe for further instructions.
+- For partially baked shell, continue baking for 5 minutes more until golden brown.
+Proceed to your tart recipe for further instructions.

 - For a fully baked shell, continue baking for 10 minutes longer or until golden brown.
 Be sure to keep an eye on the edges of the tart so they don't burn.
 Place on a wire wrack to cool completely.